act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Assumptions

-This rule assumes that the explicit [semantic role](#semantic-role) on the target element is being used with the intention to comply to WCAG.
+This rule assumes that the explicit [semantic role](#semantic-role) on the target element is used with the intention to comply to WCAG.
 If the explicit semantic role on the target element is incorrectly used, and any relationships between elements are already programmatically determinable, failing this rule might not result in accessibility issues for users of assistive technologies, and it should then not be considered a failure under WCAG success criterion 1.3.1 Info and Relationships.

 ## Accessibility Support